Kokoboy87/noteables/README.md

 # noteables
-Group Project for a note application with TinyMCE.
+Group Project for a note application with TinyMCE API.
 The back-end is with Django and for the validations in the login and registeration page use javaScript.